rreptile/node-squares/README.md

 npm install
 ```

-It will install Bower and all needed dependencies locally.
+This will install Bower and all needed dependencies locally.
 After that, you can run the app:

 ```
 node app.js